There are conflicting definitions for what counts as a true PEGOT.

 Mike Nichols was an American filmmaker, producer, comedian and theatre director.

-He is one of the few entertainers to have achieved the EGOT, winning Emmy, Grammy, Academy (Oscar) and Tony Awards for his work in television, film and theatre.
+He is one of the select few entertainers to achieve the EGOT, winning Emmy, Grammy, Oscar and Tony Awards across television, film and theatre.

 Peabody Award: